pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * you can only add 1 SQS or SNS at a time for Amazon S3 events notification
   * Integration with route53: bucket name has to be the same name with the registered domain, e.g. bucket name should be `www.example.com` if the route 53 domain is `www.example.com`
-  * Server access logging: logging data about s3 access, less detailed than `cloudtrail data events`, many use both *Glacier*
+  * Server access logging: logging data about s3 access, less detailed than `cloudtrail data events`, many use both
+  * Object uploaded by default belong to AWS account that upload it and not bucket owner.
+To give bucket owner full control, set `bucket-owner-full-control` Object ACL.
+This can be enforced with bucket policy that requires that ACL for the object to be uploaded
+*Glacier*

   * slow to retrieve, but you can use *Expedited Retrieval* to bring it